 5. Start upselling or cross-selling

 Last but not least, start upselling or cross-selling!

 Upselling and cross-selling are sales tactics that aim to get customers to spend more money by buying additional or related products.

-For example, let’s say you’re selling a phone case on your dropshipping store.
+For example, let’s say you’re selling a phone case in your dropshipping store.

-An upsell could be to offer a higher-end phone case that includes a tempered glass screen protector.
+An upsell could be offering a higher-end phone case with a tempered glass screen protector.
 On the other hand, a cross-sell could be to offer a related product, like a phone stand or a phone charger.

 By offering these additional products, you can increase the average order value and, as a result, your dropshipping profit margin.

 Dropshipping profit margins are important to understand if you want to succeed with dropshipping.

 Be sure to calculate your gross profit margin, net profit margin, and the other profit margin stats so you can track your progress and see how well your business is doing.

 If you are looking for the easiest way to calculate your dropshipping profit margin, check out our profit margin calculator here!